 Are organic tampons actually any better for you?

-If you’re a menstruating human who uses tampons, you’ll probably use about 16,800 over the course of your life.
+If you’re a menstruating human you’ll probably use over 12,000 menstrual products in your life.

-So when we heard that there isn’t actually any research that unequivocally says tampons are safe, we were about as uncomfortable as we are when we think our period just arrived and we're in white pants.
+So when I heard that there isn’t actually any research that unequivocally says conventional tampons are safe for our health, I was about as uncomfortable as we are when I'm convinced my periods arrived and I'm in white pants.

-Most feminine hygiene products are made with a lot of ingredients that are known endocrine-disrupting chemicals, like parabens, polyethylene, and Sodium Lauryl Sulphates (SLS).
-And independent studies by women’s health organisations have found nasties like dioxins, carcinogens and reproductive toxins in pads and tampons.
+Independent studies have found that most feminine hygiene products are made with a lot of ingredients that are known endocrine-disrupting chemicals, such as parabens, polyethylene, and Sodium Lauryl Sulphates (SLS) as well as known carcinogens like dioxins.

 “A lot of chemicals [found in feminine care products] can interfere with estrogen signaling,” says Ami Zota, an assistant professor of epidemiology at George Washington University.